podio/podio-objc-platform/tutorial/index.md

   }
 {% endhighlight %}

-Here we can clearly see the advantages of using `PKCAsyncTask` to manage our completion handlers.
+Here we can clearly see the advantages of using `PKTAsyncTask` to manage our completion handlers.
 We can use the `pipe(_)` combinator function to use the result of the first request to create a subsequent request, and only handle the success case if they both succeed or the error case if either of them fail.
 More details on `PKTCAsyncTask` and combinator functions are available in the [Basic principles of asynchronicity]({{ site.baseurl}}/async) section.

 ## 7. Collaborating with other users on bugs